erickhun/blog/content/posts/taiwan-youbike-bike-sharing.md

 modified_date = "2024-05-05T11:15:30+08:00"
 description = ""
 draft = false
-image = "/img/about-bg.jpg"
+images = ["/img/ubike/youbike-yearly-rental.png"]
 title = "Taiwan bike sharing infrastructure"
 +++

-[YouBike](https://taipei.youbike.com.tw/home) (or Ubike) is my first choice of transportation when it comes to moving around the city of Taipei.
+[YouBike](https://taipei.youbike.com.tw/home) is my first choice of transportation when it comes to moving around the city of Taipei.
 I largely prefer it over taking the subway, bus, or taxi.
-It is affordable, well maintained, comfortable, at waking distance reach from anywhere, and the cities have built great biking paths in the major cities.
+It is affordable, well maintained, comfortable, lightweight, and especially, at waking distance reach from anywhere.

-The number of YouBike rides keeps increasing steadily since it was launched in 2012.
+The number of YouBike rides keeps increasing since it was launched in 2012.
 As for May 2024, there was [306 millions rides](https://www.youbike.com.tw/) on youbike!
 The city with the the most rides is Taipei, with  [46 millions rides for Taipei](https://www.youbike.com.tw/region/taipei/operation/):
 <!-- ![Youbike usage statistics](/img/ubike/youbike-monthly-rental.jpg) -->
 ![Youbike usage statistics](/img/ubike/youbike-yearly-rental.png)